mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

         - In general, the workloads are: heavy writes & moderate reads with quick processing
     - generally store data as row storage for processing small transactions
 - this work is often called OLTP (OnLine Transactional Processing)
+- uses highly normalized, CRUD optimized relational databases

-- They often rely on a database where data storage is optimized for r/w operations where data is CRUD (created, retrieved/read, updated, deleted)
+- They often rely on a relational database where data storage is optimized for r/w operations where data is CRUD (created, retrieved/read, updated, deleted)
 - To ensure integrity/transactional integrity of the data, it needs to follow **ACID**: (generally supported by RDBMS)
     - *Atomicity*: each transaction is treated as a single unit which succeeds or fails completely
         - For example to transfer funds, it must debit one and credit the other.
 If either one fails, the entire action should fail.
     - *Consistency*: transactions can only take data in the db from one valid state to another
         - Transfer funds example - there is a "before" funds transferred and "after" funds transferred
-    - *Isolation*: concurrent transactions cannot interfere and must remain independent
+    - *Isolation*: concurrent transactions cannot interfere and must remain independent - if you read during a transaction - you see a valid state
         - while transfer funds is occurring, when user looks at account balance the value retrieved must reflect the action !!!
 Better example here
     - *Durability*: when a transaction has been committed, it will remain committed
         - after transfer complete, if DB restarts the transaction should remain completed and not retry, or be forgotten